Adronegenius/palmpilot2000/README.md

 ---

-© 2025 Krystyne Kontos.
-PalmPilot 2000 was created as part of the MRAC Hardware seminar coursework and remains an open tool for experimentation and design education.
+© 2025 PalmPilot 2000 was created as part of the MRAC Hardware seminar coursework and remains an open tool for experimentation and design education.